junhoyeo/craby/docs/guide/introduction.md

 ## Motivation

-React Native provides excellent **TurboModule** and **Codegen** capabilities.
-However, it requires using platform-specific languages (Kotlin/Java for Android, Objective-C/Swift for iOS) and goes through platform compatibility layers, which means it cannot match the performance of pure C++ TurboModules.
+React Native provides [TurboModule](https://reactnative.dev/docs/turbo-native-modules-introduction), a JSI (JavaScript Interface) integration layer built on C++.
+To support platform-specific languages (Kotlin/Java for Android, Objective-C/Swift for iOS), it implements compatibility layers like `ObjCTurboModule` and `JavaTurboModule`, which introduce some overhead compared to pure C++ implementations.

-Craby was created as an alternative solution to address these limitations.
-It aims to integrate seamlessly with pure C++ TurboModules using the Rust language.
-While platform-specific features are not available, Craby strives to be the best choice for maximum performance.
+Craby was created to address this performance gap by enabling direct integration with pure C++ TurboModules using [Rust](https://rust-lang.org).
+By bypassing platform compatibility layers and leveraging Rust/C++ FFI, it aims to deliver zero-overhead performance.

+For most use cases requiring platform-specific features (e.g., camera access, sensors, native UI components), TurboModule remains the better choice.
+However, when maximum performance is critical—such as efficient large-scale data processing, cryptographic operations, or real-time data parsing—Craby offers a compelling alternative.

 ### The Solution